Professor Andrekos Varnava

 Honours, awards and grants

-2021-2024: ARC LP210100204, Professor Andrew May (Lead CI); Dr Thomas Kehoe (CI); Professor Andrekos Varnava (CI); Dr Carolyn Holbrook (CI); Professor Alan Moodie (CI); Dr Richie Barker; Ms Hayley Jones (PI): 'Cancer culture: understanding anti-cancer campaigns in Australia'. $566,400.
+2022-2025: ARCLP210100204, Professor Andrew May (Lead CI); Dr Thomas Kehoe (I); Professor Andrekos Varnava (CI); Dr Carolyn Holbrook (CI); Professor Alan Moodie (CI); Dr Richie Barker; Ms Hayley Jones (PI): 'Cancer culture: understanding anti-cancer campaigns in Australia'. $566,400.

-2021: Joint winner of the Flinders Most Supportive Supervisor.
+2021: Joint winner, Flinders Most Supportive Supervisor.

-2018-21: ARC DP180102200, A/Professor Andrekos Varnava (Lead CI); E/P Eric Richards (CI); A/P Marinella Marmo (CI); Dr Anastasia Dukova (PI Griffith University), titled: 'Managing migrants and border control in Britain and Australia, 1901-1981', $206,531.
+2018-21: ARCDP180102200, A/Professor Andrekos Varnava (Lead CI); E/P Eric Richards (CI); A/P Marinella Marmo (CI); Dr Anastasia Dukova (PI Griffith University), titled: 'Managing migrants and border control in Britain and Australia, 1901-1981', $206,531.
 Dr Evan Smith is a Research Fellow.
-Professor Richards died in September 2018.
-Dr Andonis Piperoglou (PI) joined the team in January 2019.
 Here is our website.

-2018-: Honorary Professor, De Montfort University, Leicester.
+2018-: Honorary Professor, De Montfort Uni, Leicester.

 2016: Flinders Research Grant (Faculty), $8,300: 'The Colonial Origins of Refugee Exclusion: Russian and Armenian Refugees in British Cyprus in the 1920s'.